-Opening Reception for North and South, Newton High Schools Student Showcase, , Thursday, October 12, 4:00 pm, the show will be on view through spring 2018: Join us for the first combined show of works by Newton High School Students.
-With representation from both Newton North (NNHS) and Newton South (NSHS) high schools, the show features photographs on the gallery walls and ceramics in the free standing display cases.
-An ensemble of student musicians will delight us with chamber music as part of the festivities.
-Whole Foods Market will provide food for the reception.
+North and South, Newton High Schools Student Showcase, the show will be on view through spring 2018: With representation from both Newton North (NNHS) and Newton South (NSHS) high schools, the show features photographs on the gallery walls and ceramics in the free standing display cases.
 The library wishes to extend its gratitude to Eric Blomster of Abraxis Framing Co. in Newton, who generously provided the frames cost-free.
-The public is welcome to attend this special event.
 (Image by: J. Champion)

-Third Floor Language and Literacy Center Country Display: Learn about Hungary from a display of books, CDs and DVDs!
-On view October 3-30.
+Third Floor Language and Literacy Center Country Display: Learn about Canada from a display of books, CDs and DVDs!
+On view December 2-28.

 330 Homer Street, Newton, MA 02459 · (617) 796-1360 · TTY: (617) 552-7154 · Contact Us

 Sign Up For: Program or New Book alerts City of Newton